kcranky/SimpleIEEE754/README.md

 A simple python script for converting between floating point numbers of arbitrary base size and their decimal representation.

-IEEE-754 formats are specified for special case numbers.
-(INF, NaN)
+Does not currently support IEEE-754 special formats (INF, NaN)

 Bases currently supported: 32, 16